DavidChan0519/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 of the generated report, making it more readable for debugging purposes.

-In line 8, we are setting options for *set_ipu_model_options*, which consists of one boolean flag: *compile_ipu_code*.
+In line 8, we are setting options for *set_ipu_model_options*, which consists of one Boolean flag: *compile_ipu_code*.
 If set to true, Poplar will compile code that will emulate IPU hardware, which will then be deployed to run on host; i.e. the CPU.
 When using *IPU_Model* over actual IPU hardware, the runtime operations will behave exactly as they would on hardware, with the pivotal exception of